Fox Cub Class

 Be Creative!
 You can make a scrapbook, a giant poster, a PowerPoint slideshow or even a video diary.
 Add drawings, photos, maps, charts, and anything else to make your project exciting and colourful.

-Please bring your home project during the week beginning 16th March .
+Please bring your home project during the week beginning the 11th May .
 The suggested projects are just ideas.
 You are welcome to create anything you like based on what we’ve learned this term.

 Dates for the diary